das-git/coursera-github/README.md

 # coursera-github
-for intro to git &amp; github course coursera
+for intro to git and github course coursera

+I am editing the README file.
+Adding some more details about the project description.